open-xml-templating/docxtemplater/docs/source/configuration.rst

 The name of this option `intelligentTagging` (boolean).

-When looping over an element, docxtemplater needs to know over which element you want to tag.
+When looping over an element, docxtemplater needs to know over which element you want to loop.
 By default, it tries to do that intelligently (by looking what XML Tags are between the {tags}).
 However, if you want to always use the <w:t> tag by default, set this option to false.